Second U.S. shale boom's legacy: Overpriced deals, unwanted assets

 Production has fallen by more than 1 million bpd, and there is little to encourage a sustained rise in prices.
 Fuel storage is brimming worldwide, and fuel demand has been slow to recover even as global lockdowns ease.

-Investors are wary of energy shares, as the S&P 500 Energy sector is down 40% this year even as the U.S. stock market touched new highs this month.
+Investors are wary of energy shares, as the S&P 500 Energy sector .SPNYis down 40% this year even as the U.S. stock market touched new highs this month.

-Oil companies such as BP Plc , Occidental Petroleum Corp and Exxon Mobil Corp made highly publicized purchases that have lost substantial value.
-BP, Royal Dutch Shell and others have cut the assumed value of those assets, conceding big wagers on shale will not pay off.
+Oil companies such as BP Plc BP.L, Occidental Petroleum Corp OXY.N and Exxon Mobil Corp XOM.N made highly publicized purchases that have lost substantial value.
+BP, Royal Dutch Shell RDSa.L and others have cut the assumed value of those assets, conceding big wagers on shale will not pay off.

 Occidental cut expected capital expenditure for this year by more than half after oil prices plummeted, and dropped its quarterly dividend to a penny per share.